sandokim/SoSC/README.md

 - resorts to
 - The scale-invariant depth constraint is strong for real-world coarse depth maps from pre-trained depth models or consumer-level depth sensors due to wide-range depth distances in the wild. (scale-invariant --> maintain the line length in the world, no perspective transformation but affine transformation)
+- a simple yet effective method that distills depth priors from pre-trained depth models [41] or inaccurate depth maps from consumer-level depth sensors